 How to find a group to play D&D with online

-Dungeons and Dragons has your attention — with Tasha’s Cauldron of Everything coming out, how could it not?
-There’s a subclass in it that allows a player to be a genie, as well as over 20 more subclasses that are now canon.
-And even without that book, D&D reached the mainstream more and more lately and has piqued the curiosity of a larger audience.
+Dungeons and Dragons has your attention — with Tasha’s Cauldron of Everything there’s now a subclass in it that allows a player to be a genie, as well as over 20 more subclasses that are now canon.
+Even without that book, D&D reached the mainstream more and more lately and has piqued the curiosity of a larger audience.
 Yet, with more people interested, it can still be difficult for a player to find others to group up with.

 Fear not.
 Just because the usual depiction is a group of friends, in the same neighborhood, sitting around a table, there is a huge online community for TTRPGs.
 There are many people — thousands even — who are at a PC, wondering how to meet others like themselves, who want to get together.
 Here are some resources to help find other like-minded people.